Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 You must submit an application for a Zoning Verification Letter to determine whether the potential business location meets ordinance requirements, including required separation from sensitive uses.

 To download an application for a Zoning Verification Letter, click here.

-To download a map showing potentially eligible cannabis facilities, click here.
+The separation requirements are different for cultivation, processing, distribution, testing, manufacturing, and retail sales of cannabis.
+Maps showing potentially eligible cannabis facility locations are listed below.
 Please note that determination of eligibility can only be obtained through a Zoning Verification Letter.